jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 ## Issues with Terraform Cloud Login and Gitpod Workspace

-When attempting to run `terraform login` it will launch bash a WISWIG view to generate a token.
+When attempting to run `terraform login` it will launch bash a wiswig view to generate a token.
 However, it does not work expected in Gitpod VsCode in the browser.

 The workaround to manually generate a token in Terraform Cloud